julyjlee/julyjlee.github.io/_pages/about.md

   <img src="images/Hello.jpg" alt="profile" style="width: 300px; height: auto; border-radius: 10px;">
 </div>

-I'm a passionate researcher with a background in Life Science and Psychology, driven by a commitment to helping people through meaningful research.
-My dream is to conduct research that directly helps vulnerable populations, particularly focusing on psychological challenges faced by adolescents and exploring gender-related psychological issues.
-Currently, I'm conducting research at the Karlsruhe Institute of Technology in Germany as part of the Korea-Germany Junior Research Fellowship Program.

-Throughout my research career, I have developed expertise in cognitive psychology, language processing, and environmental psychology.
-My work includes investigating emotional processing during reading, user experience research using eye-tracking technology, and cross-cultural studies on urban green spaces.
-My multilingual abilities in Korean, English, and German, combined with international research experience, have equipped me with strong communication skills that enable effective collaboration across cultures.
-If you'd like to learn more about my work, please feel free to reach out!
+I'm Yunjeong Lee, a researcher transitioning from cognitive psychology to counseling and clinical psychology, driven by a strong desire to connect scientific insight with human care.
+With a background in Life Science and Psychology, I've explored how emotion and context influence language processing, including two years of research at GIST's Language, Cognition, & Brain Lab and a cross-cultural study on urban green spaces during my Korea-Germany Junior Research Fellowship at KIT.

+Through these diverse experiences, I realized that what sustains my passion for research is seeing its real-world relevance—especially in helping individuals navigate emotional and psychological challenges.
+My goal is to integrate rigorous empirical methods with compassionate practice, particularly to support adolescents and women.
+I believe that meaningful change arises when evidence-based knowledge is applied in ways that honor the complexity of human experience.

+If you'd like to connect or learn more about my work, feel free to reach out!

 <hr style="height:1px; border:none; background-color:#e5e5e5;">